61l65x42/without_port/README.md

 ```
 4. **Access the Container and Use Git**
 + Access the running container and clone your Git repository using a specified SSH key.
++ Example if the repository allows interaction only from that certain ip address.
 ```bash
 docker exec -it tor-ssh-container /bin/bash GIT_SSH_COMMAND="ssh -i /root/.ssh/yourkey" git clone github.com/repo.git